For your ease of listening experience, I have created ten age-based playlists:

-Over the past two and one-half years, I have identified 170 talented young singers.
+Over the past three years, I have identified 174 talented young singers.
 Of these, many have already been recording records, have seen high volumes of YouTube/Spotify follows and are experiencing strong careers through record contracts, etc.:

 Marita Khvedelidze impressed many when she appeared on Georgia’s (northern Europe) Got Talent.
 Marita gave an outstanding performance of the evergreen “Somewhere Over The Rainbow” song (https://youtu.be/zsV1IU0X2CY).
 Marita gave a heartfelt and overall amazing adaptation on the stage and won over the judges with her powerful and crystal clear vocals.
 Marita was a popular contestant in Ranina 2020, the national contest to select the Junior Eurovision participant.
 She finished in second place and gave some memorable performances.
 The winner was Sandra Gadelia.
 She is younger (11) than Marita.
 One of her videos is “Killing Me Softly” (https://youtu.be/3G-hwI8tqhA).
 Footnote: Georgia is a country which borders southern Russia and Turkey on it’s south.
 The country used to be a part of Soviet Union.
 However, after many years of clashing with the Soviet Union, in 1991 they formally were recognized as being an independent multiparty democratic country.